 On this page, you will find information about the annual Providence High School reunion, contact information for the alumnae association, newsletters and how to update your contact information.

-Alumnae of the former Providence High School hold their annual reunions on the last Saturday of October most years.
+Alumnae of the former Providence High School hold a reunion lunch on the last Saturday of October.
 See the reunion page for more information.

 Association contact information